charlescearl/Slack-Summary/README.md

 The original relied on an HP cloud concepts expraction api.
 We've pulled that out to remove any reliance on 3rd party apis, and are going to improve the summarizations.

+There is a [final report on the current version](https://github.com/charlescearl/Slack-Summary/blob/master/FinalReport.md) that details the various NLP approaches taken and gives the command line syntax.

 ## Installing Summarize It plugin for your slack

 To install the summary package

-Firsts, create a token for your team `https://api.slack.com/web`
+First, create a token for your team `https://api.slack.com/web`

    	   pip install flask requests slacker wsgiref jupyter mock pbr spacy numpy